A martingale representation theorem and valuation of defaultable securities: Valuation of defaultable securities

-The following elaborates the stochastic structures of these insurance contracts under the assumption that $P$ is a risk-neutral probability for the model $(\Omega,\mathbb G)$: This means that all discounted price processes of traded securities in the market $(\Omega,\mathbb G)$ are martingales under $P$.
+This section constitutes our second main contribution.
+It answers positively (\ref{Question1}), under some mild condition, by describing the stochastic structures (dynamics) of some defaultable securities, while allowing the default time $\tau$ to have an arbitrary model.
+These defaultable securities have their counterpart in life insurance, which are popular mortality securities.
+Throughout the rest of the paper, a probability measure $Q$ is called {\it a risk-neutral probability for the model $(\Omega,\mathbb G)$}, if all discounted price processes of traded securities in the market $(\Omega,\mathbb G)$ are local martingales under $Q$.